 Smishing example: What does a smishing atttack look like?

 In England, the National Health Service (NHS) had to warn the public that any text appearing to be from the organization with the following message was a scam:

 “Hi, this is a message from the NHS to confirm your identity please reply with Y followed by your year of birth.”

-In Knoxville, Tenn., one woman received several texts from contacts who appeared to be friends letting her know that she qualified for a $50,000 federal grant – she just had to pay $500 to get it.
+Another smishing example: In Knoxville, Tenn., one woman received several texts from contacts who appeared to be friends letting her know that she qualified for a $50,000 federal grant – she just had to pay $500 to get it.

-And in Shreveport, La., scammers posed as a local pastor collecting gift cards for patients.
+In Shreveport, La., scammers posed as a local pastor collecting gift cards for patients.

 Smishing text messages can take many forms, but generally, the message may ask you to provide some form of information either by tapping on a link or texting it back.
 The sender may claim to be your bank, a government agency or even a friend.
 And more than likely, the tone of the message will be urgent, asking for your immediate action.
 The sender may even threaten a consequence, such as missing a good deal or losing access to an important account.

 A few other common red flags are:

 - Offers that are too good to be true